mariushobbhahn/LB_for_BNNs_official/README.md

 # LB_for_BNNs

 This is the official github repository for the paper "Fast Predictive Uncertainty For Classification Bayesian Deep Networks" by me (Marius Hobbhahn), Agustinus Kristiadi and Philipp Hennig.
-The paper can be found on arxiv at: https://arxiv.org/abs/2003.01227
+The paper can be found on arxiv at: https://arxiv.org/abs/2003.01227.
+I have also writen a <a href='https://www.mariushobbhahn.com/2020-11-03-LB_for_BNNs/'>blog post</a>, which is an easy-to-understand summary of the paper.

 All files are supposed to be stand-alone notebooks so you can look at different experiments independent of each other.